 I am currently a visiting scholar at the University of Cambridge, and from September 2021 I will be joining the University of Exeter as assistant professor.
 I am also a classical pianist, performing internationally.

-My current research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
-I work at the nexus of development, environmental and mathematical economics, especially via applications of stochastic analysis and control.
+I work at the nexus of development, environmental and mathematical economics.
+My current applied research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
+I also work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.

 PhD in Economics, 2018

 The Graduate Institute of International and Development Studies, Geneva

 University of Padua